jimenez2society/-pwdg-/README.md

 ### Bugs

-- If you create an error or create password successfully you will generate a toast notification.
-The toast disappears after 4 seconds and if you generated another toast 2 seconds after the original toast then the second toast will disappear within 2 seconds.
+- If you generate an error or create a password successfully you will generate a toast notification.
+The toast is built to disappear after 4 seconds and within those 4 seconds if you were to generate another toast then the timer will not reset.
+So the new toast will only last for the remaining time of the previous toast

 ### This app is responsive to mobile.